 Short-term apartment rental is often possible through Air BnB and Booking.com but may require collateral and have limited check-in / check-out hours and are comparatively expensive.
 They are more useful for larger groups or families.

-In the countryside a lot of former palaces and manors that have been converted into hotels.
+In the countryside, a lot of former palaces and manors have been converted into hotels.
 They may offer a poetic location and pretty decorated buildings amidst old parks.
 However, most of the palaces lack authentic interiors as they were destroyed by Soviets to whom palaces were a symbol of former regimes.
 Palace or manor hotels typically have the word “pils” or “muiža” in their name.

 However, not every muiža hotel will be within an impressive building and location, as some of the nobles weren’t especially rich and their “manors” did not differ that much from ordinary 19th-century homes.
-So, if you want to spend a night within a building built for the richest, you have to read beyond official comments at booking websites.
+So, if you want to spend a night within a building built for the richest, you have to read beyond official comments on booking websites.

 In cities the array of places to eat is rather large, the most so in Riga, where there is catering for every taste and wallet size.